jagar2/Fall_2023_MEM680T/jupyterbook/syllabus.md

 ## Homework

+The only way to learn coding is to solve problems!
+It is essential for students to complete all of the homework assignments.
+The purpose of homeworks will for you to practice the concepts covered in class.
+Completing all the homework problems is the best way to practice and prepare for quizzes and exams.

 Homework assignments are designed to enhance your skills in independent problem-solving.
 While discussions with peers are encouraged, the actual coding work must be your own.
 Homework assignments will lay the foundation for your final project and must be submitted via a shared GitHub repository.

+If you need or desire an extension on any homework or lab for any reason, contact Prof. Agar in a timely fashion, as permitted by the need.
+There is no guarantee that you will receive an extension on any assignment, so plan your schedule carefully.
+Finally, you are encouraged to work with others on homeworks.
+Learning is a social activity!
+However, do not simply use others to do your work but rather use others to help work through and engage in the concepts.
+If you work with others on written homeworks, indicate on your assignment with whom you worked. \emph{Plagiarism is unacceptable} and will result in a zero grade for all persons involved, and will result in serious academic repercussions.

+Homework should be submitted as a professional document, All homework should be submitted digitally.
+If you are of the opinion you deserve more credit than provided to you after your homework was graded, provide a written document explaining why you are of the opinion you desire this credit within a week of receiving the graded assignment.
+You are welcome to discuss homework questions or concerns with Prof. Agar prior to submitting request for regrading.
+Grade modifications will only happen after a formal request is submitted.

 ---